Are Condoms the Solution to STDs?

 Thailand

-When the first HIV infections popped up in Thailand in 1991, the government enacted a “100% Condom Use Program,” which helped lead to an HIV infection rate of 9,072 per million in 2003, according to the Joint United Nations Program on HIV/AIDS.9 In 2021, it had an adult (ages 15 to 49) HIV prevalence rate of 1%, or 1 in 100.10 A decrease in new HIV infections in the last decade is likely due mostly to anti-retrovirals.
+When the first HIV infections popped up in Thailand in 1991, the government enacted a “100% Condom Use Program.”
+This helped lead to an HIV infection rate of 9,072 per million 2003, according to the Joint United Nations Program on HIV/AIDS.4 In 2021, it had an adult (ages 15 to 49) HIV prevalence rate of 1%, or 1 in 100.
+A decrease in new HIV infections in the last decade is likely due mostly to anti-retrovirals.

 The Philippines

-The AIDS crisis reached the Philippines at the same time, but by 2003, that country had an infection rate of only 113 per million.11 As of 2021, the HIV prevalence rate remains a low 0.2% of adults 15-49, according to the Joint United Nations Program on HIV/AIDS (UNAIDS)—Thailand’s infection rate is five times higher.
-12 The difference was the result of policy: in the Philippines the government and the Church successfully encouraged young people to be abstinent before marriage, and married people to remain faithful to their spouses.13
+The AIDS crisis reached the Philippines at the same time, but by 2003, that country had an infection rate of only 113 per million.5 As of 2021, the HIV prevalence rate remains a low 0.2% of adults 15-49, according to the Joint United Nation Program on HIV/AIDS (UNAIDS).
+Thailand’s infection rate is five times higher.
+The difference was the result of policy: in the Philippines, the government and the Church successfully encouraged young people to be abstinent before marriage and married people to remain faithful to their spouses.5

 Countries that advocate “science” and “evidence” over “impractical” abstinence are suffering the consequences.
-Abstaining before marriage and faithfulness to one’s spouse are the best protection from STIs that exists.
+Abstaining before marriage and faithfulness to one’s spouse are the best protections from STIs that exist.

 Uganda

 Condom promoters sometimes cite this information as an example of the success of condom-based responses to the AIDS crisis, but the reality is that the ABC program placed very little emphasis on condoms, and only promoted them for certain high-risk groups, such as prostitutes.
-Though it is debated whether the ABC effort’s success was based on abstinence and fidelity primarily or only partly, the fact of the matter is that the “A” and the “B” mattered a lot: the average age of “sexual debut” increased among young men and women, and the average number of sexual partners decreased, throughout the years of the ABC program.17
+Though it is debated whether the ABC effort’s success was based on abstinence and fidelity primarily or only partly, the fact of the matter is that the “A” and the “B” mattered a lot.
+Throughout the years of the ABC program, the average age of “sexual debut” increased among young men and women.
+But the average number of sexual partners decreased.8

 Lesotho